-31 March 2017 £000 31 March 2016 £000 Present Value of Liabilities LBHF Local Government Pension Scheme (Funded) 1,507,531 1,181,539 LBHF Local Government Pension Scheme (Unfunded) 36,964 34,052 LPFA Local Government Pension Scheme (Funded) 47,205 45,060 LPFA Local Government Pension Scheme (Unfunded) 253 257 Fair Value of Assets LBHF Local Government Pension Scheme (854,154) (730,133) LPFA Local Government Pension Scheme (45,388) (39,844) Net liability arising from defined benefit obligation LBHF Local Government Pension Scheme 690,341 485,458 LPFA Local Government Pension Scheme 2,070 5,473 Total 692,411 490,931
+31 March 2018 £000 31 March 2017 £000 Present Value of Liabilities LBHF Local Government Pension Scheme (Funded) 1,472,728 1,507,531 LBHF Local Government Pension Scheme (Unfunded) 34,742 36,964 LPFA Local Government Pension Scheme (Funded) 45,146 47,205 LPFA Local Government Pension Scheme (Unfunded) 221 253 Fair Value of Assets LBHF Local Government Pension Scheme (858,300) (854,154) LPFA Local Government Pension Scheme (45,616) (45,388) Net liability arising from defined benefit obligation LBHF Local Government Pension Scheme 649,170 690,341 LPFA Local Government Pension Scheme (249) 2,070 Total 648,921 692,411 the deficits on both local government schemes will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary. finance is only required to be raised to cover discretionary benefits when the pensions are actually paid.

-The liabilities show the underlying commitments that the council has in the long run to pay post employment (retirement) benefits.
-The total net liability of \pounds 692.4m has a substantial impact on the net worth of the council as recorded in the Balance Sheet.
+The liabilities show the underlying commitments that the Council has in the long run to pay post employment (retirement) benefits.
+The total net liability of \pounds 648.9m has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy: